 - This lettuce has a crisp and crunchy texture, and the aroma is sweet.

-- Little gem lettuce is like a mini-version of the romaine lettuce; it is half the size of romaine, 5 inches length, 3 inches width on average
+- Little gem lettuce is like a mini-version of the romaine lettuce; it is half the size of romaine, 5 inches in length, 3 inches in width on average.

 - The peak season is during spring, but you can find this lettuce in markets all year round.
-The blooms are best from March to October.
+Its blooms are best from March to October.

 - Little gem lettuce was a combination of romaine lettuce and butterhead lettuce.

-- This lettuce was first cultivated by the Egyptians, back in ancient times
+- Lettuce was first cultivated by the Egyptians back in ancient times.

-- More varieties of this lettuce grew in Holland between the 16th and 19th century.
+- More lettuce varieties grew in Holland between the 16th and 19th centuries.